 Pre-application information sessions

 You can attend our pre-application information sessions for prospective mature students from October to December every year.

 These sessions cover general information about applying to university as a mature student, including advice about personal statements, welfare and finance, and a guided tour of our campus.

-Sussex embraced the concept of older students applying for a place and were prepared to consider alternative methods for evaluating whether or not an applicant would be able to cope with the rigours of the academic course."Jonathan Catherwood
+Sussex embraced the concept of older students and were prepared to consider alternative methods for evaluating whether an applicant could cope with the academic course.”Jonathan Catherwood